How To Clean Area Rugs Yourself

 IntroductionNo need to hire a professional, you can clean your area rugs yourself!
 Follow these steps for clean, brightened and refreshed area rugs.

 Eventually, the time comes when your area rug or removable carpet needs more than just another vacuuming.
 If stains are piling up or there are deep-rooted problems with dust (or worse, dust mites), it’s time for a full cleaning.
 Fortunately, you don’t need to hire a professional to fully clean your rug!
 You just need the right tools, cleaner and approach.
-Here’s how to clean area rugs:
+Here’s how to clean area rugs from start to finish.

 Note: A true area rug will be far too large for one person to successfully handle.
 Spare your muscles by getting a couple of other people to help you with this task.
 It will only take a couple of hours if everything is properly prepared!